 Guided Tours of Poland

-Our Renault Kangoo: the smallest of the three vehicles we use to show visitors Poland.
+Land Rover Discovery - one of two 4x4 vehicles we use to show visitors less-accessible parts of Poland.
 Our guided tours are led by university educated English speaking guides and are designed to show visitors the parts of Poland not normally seen by tourists visiting Poland.
-Our affordable and unique guided tours are suitable for individuals and groups of between 2 and 6 visitors.
+Our affordable and unique guided tours are suitable for individuals and groups of between 2 and 4 visitors.

 Are you interested in seeing the parts of Poland not normally mentioned in tourist guides?
 Would you like to revisit with one of our driver guides the parts of former Germany and Poland your ancestors once lived in?
 Would you like to be driven around Poland and be able to decide when and where to stop, and for how long?
 Would you like to travel roads less travelled by tourists and see things less often seen by visitors to Poland?